 Regarding businesses, countries in the Gulf Cooperation Council (GCC) implemented a new federal corporate tax system on 1 June 2023.
 The new corporate tax rate in the UAE has been set at nine percent; however, this is the lowest rate implemented in the GCC.

 Nestled between Spain and France in the Pyrenees mountains, the Catalan-speaking microstate of Andorra is one of Western Europe’s prime low-tax jurisdictions.
-The nation’s low-income tax status is bolstered by an income tax exemption for residents earning under €40,000 (about $44,000 annually).
+The nation’s low-income tax status is held up by an income tax exemption for residents earning under €40,000 (about $44,000 annually).

 Corporations in Andorra are also in an advantageous position, with a tax rate mirroring personal income tax of just ten percent.

 Concerning additional taxation, Andorra is amongst the lowest in VAT, imposing 4.5 percent on the sale of goods.
-And despite its location in the center of Western Europe, it has numerous double tax treaties with neighboring countries to maintain its favorable tax environment.
+Despite its location in the center of Western Europe, it has numerous double tax treaties with neighboring countries to maintain its favorable tax environment.

 Tax rate: Zero percent (variable payroll tax imposed)